hedera-dev/foundry-test-smart-contract/README.md

-# Test Smart Contracts on Hedera using Foundry
+# Test Smart Contracts on Hedera using Foundry - TypeScript
 A Hedera project with a sample smart contract that uses Foundry to write unit tests in Solidity to test smart contracts.
 This is a project utilizing TypeScript.

 ## Tutorial